Lightstreamer/Lightstreamer-lib-node-adapter/README.md

    notifyStream = net.createConnection(8002, LIGHTSTREAMER_SERVER_HOST),
    metadataStream = net.createConnection(8003, LIGHTSTREAMER_SERVER_HOST);
    ```

+   NOTE: if you could configure the same port for both "request_reply_port" and "notify_port" in adapters.xml, then here you can just set the notifyStream as the same of reqRespStream and leverage a single-connection also for the Remote Data Adapter.

 2. Get the adapter classes and create the needed instances
    ```js